embatty/KL_2025/course_modules_2025/Alignment_&_VariantCalling/AlignmentAndVariantCalling.md

   - snippy
   - samtools
   - bcftools
-  - FastQC for quality control
+  - fastqc
-  - snpEff
+  - snpeff

 ## Data Preparation

-We will map Illumina short read data from a strain of Klebsiella pneumoniae,
+We will map Illumina short read data from a strain of _Klebsiella pneumoniae_.
+The data files you will need (read files, and a reference genome) are already downloaded for you and are in the `AlignmentAndVariantCalling` directory wherever you placed the downloaded data.

 <details>
     <summary>Downloading data</summary>
-    The data files for this tutorial are already available in <dir>.
     The following commands were used to download the data directly from the Sequence Read Archive.

     ```
     wget https://ftp.sra.ebi.ac.uk/vol1/fastq/ERR409/005/ERR4095905/ERR4095905_1.fastq.gz
     wget https://ftp.sra.ebi.ac.uk/vol1/fastq/ERR409/005/ERR4095905/ERR4095905_2.fastq.gz
     wget https://ftp.sra.ebi.ac.uk/vol1/fastq/ERR409/005/ERR4095885/ERR4095885_1.fastq.gz
     wget https://ftp.sra.ebi.ac.uk/vol1/fastq/ERR409/005/ERR4095885/ERR4095885_2.fastq.gz
     ```

     Download a Klebsiella pneumoniae reference genome from https://www.ncbi.nlm.nih.gov/nuccore/NZ_HG941718.1?report=fasta

 </details>

-### 1. Quality Control and Trimming
+## Quality Control and Trimming
-   - Use Fastp to remove adapters and low-quality bases.
+   - First we use `fastp` to remove adapters and low-quality bases, as we practiced in the Data QC module.
      ```
      fastp -i ERR4095905_1.fastq.gz -I ERR4095905_2.fastq.gz -o out.ERR4095905_1.fastq.gz -O out.ERR4095905_2.fastq.gz
      ```
-### 3. Make sure you're in the correct working directory where the files are accessible.

-     cd /home/data/VC_module/
-     # /home/data/VC_module/outputs/ contains output files and subfolders from pre-runs.

 ## Short Read Alignment and SNP Calling with Snippy

 [Snippy](https://github.com/tseemann/snippy) is an all-in-one tool for bacterial SNP calling using short-read data.
 It aligns the reads to a reference genome and calls variants.

-1. Run Snippy:
+1. Run Snippy and examine the output
   Use snippy to perform alignment and SNP calling in one step.

      ```
      snippy --cpus 1 --outdir ERR4095905_snippy --reference cpe058_Kpn-ST78-NDM1.chr.fasta --R1 out.ERR4095905_1.fastq.gz --R2 out.ERR4095905_2.fastq.gz
      ```
+This will place all the output files from your Snippy run in the output directory `ERR4095905_snippy`.
+Look at the output files and refer to the Snippy homepage to tell you what is in each output file.

-2. Run Snippy-core
+2. Run Snippy-core and examine the output
-  Snippy-core compares the output of SNP calling on multiple samples run using Snippy.
-Two samples previously run on Snippy can be found here.
-Run Snippy-core across all samples:
+  Snippy-core compares the output of SNP calling on multiple samples run using Snippy to look at the 'core' genome, where we can call variants in all samples.
+Three previously run on Snippy can be found in the `AlignmentAndVariantCalling/snippy` directory.
+First, navigate to this directory, and then run Snippy-core across all samples:

   ```
   ```